-The traded amount in each cycle depends on the residual demands of the existing tenants in the cycle.
-If there do not exist cycles among existing tenants, we let agents consume their favorite objects with following rates.
-First, the eating rates of all newcomers are one.
-Second, every existing tenant's eating rate is equal to one plus the sum of the eating rates of the agents who are consuming his private endowment (if any).
-We call this rule ``you request my house - I get your rate''.
-Therefore, ETA incorporates the features of both TTC and SEA.
+The traded amount in each cycle can be fractional, depending on the residual demands of the existing tenants involved.
+If no cycles exist, agents ``eat'' their favorite objects according to the following rates: all newcomers' eating rates are set to one; every existing tenant's eating rate is equal to one plus the sum of the eating rates of the agents who are eating her private endowment.
+This eating-rate rule is referred to as ``you request my house - I get your rate''.
+ETM degenerates to PS in the house allocation model and to TTC in the housing market model.\footnote{ETM is first introduced in the third chapter of \cite{zhang2017essays}.
+Using the technique of \cite{CheKojima2010} who prove the asymptotic equivalence between PS and the random priority mechanism in large economies, \cite{zhang2017essays} proves that ETM is asymptotically equivalent to the ``you request my house - I get your turn'' mechanism of \cite{AbduSonmez1999}.}